ChengeYang/Human-Pose-Estimation-Benchmarking-and-Action-Recognition/README.md

 * [skeleton_raw.csv](data/skeleton_raw.csv): original data
 * [skeleton_filtered.csv](data/skeleton_filtered.csv): cleaned data where incomplete poses are eliminated

-### Data preprocessing
+### Feature Extraction
-To transfer the original skeleton data into the input of our neural network, three preprocessing methods are used, which are implemented in [data_preprocessing.py](src/mylib/data_preprocessing.py) :
+To transfer the original skeleton data into the input of our neural network, three features are extracted, which are implemented in [data_preprocessing.py](src/mylib/data_preprocessing.py) :
 1. Head reference: all joint positions are converted to the x-y coordinates relative to the head joint.
 2. Pose to angle: the 18 joint positions are converted to 8 joint angles: left / right shoulder, left / right elbow, left / right hip, left / right knee.
 3. Normalization: all joint positions are converted to the x-y coordinates relative to the skeleton bounding box.

-The third approach is used, which gives the best result and robustness.
+The third feature is used, which gives the best result and robustness.

-### DNN model
+### Deep Learning model
-We built our DNN model refering to [Online-Realtime-Action-Recognition-based-on-OpenPose](https://github.com/LZQthePlane/Online-Realtime-Action-Recognition-based-on-OpenPose).
-The DNN model is implemented in [training.py](src/training.py) using Keras and Tensorflow.
-The model consists of an input layer, an output layer and three hidden layers.
-The output layer uses softmax to conduct a 5-class classification.
+We built our Deep Learning model refering to [Online-Realtime-Action-Recognition-based-on-OpenPose](https://github.com/LZQthePlane/Online-Realtime-Action-Recognition-based-on-OpenPose).
+The model is implemented in [training.py](src/training.py) using Keras and Tensorflow.
+The model consists of three hidden layers and a Softmax output layer to conduct a 5-class classification.

 The generated model is saved in [model](model/) folder.